Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vimanmek Mansion Summer Palace - Unique teak architecture.
 (Photo: Collected)

-The Vimanmek Mansion was built entirely of teak and was known as the Summer Palace of King Rama V. Although it was only here for 5 years (1901-1906), this palace is still an important historical relic, reflecting the luxury and power of the Thai Royal Family.
+The Vimanmek Mansion was built entirely of teak and was known as the Summer Palace of King Rama V. Although it was only here for 5 years (1901-1906), the palace is still an important historical relic, reflecting the luxury and power of the Thai Royal Family.
 Today, the palace is a museum that holds many precious mementos of the kings and queens.

 Vimanmek Mansion is home to many royal artifacts such as the throne, golden Buddha statues, ivory, ancient ceramics and precious handicrafts.
-The rooms in the palace are designed in European style, with the most modern equipment in Thailand at that time.
+The rooms in the palace are designed in European style, with the most modern facilities in Thailand at that time.

 Address: 5/1 Ratchawithi Rd, Khwaeng Dusit, Khet Dusit.